-We all have different identities, different personalities and different backgrounds.
-For example I am a Turkish/Italian girl who is Jewish and currently lives in Norwich.
-Travelling to various countries, and most importantly living in a different country, allows you to meet with people from diverse backgrounds.
-And everyone has a different story to tell.
-Stories that they grew up with or stories that affected their life.
+We all have different identities, personalities and backgrounds.
+I am a Turkish/Italian woman who is Jewish and living in Norwich.
+Living in different countries allows you to meet people from diverse backgrounds and shows you that everyone has a different story to tell.
+Stories they grew up with or stories and have affected their lives – stories like mine.

-The 2018 Pittsburg synagogue shooting was one of the worst attacks that happened last year.
-11 innocent lives were killed while six people were injured.
-In response, thousands of people stood up and showed their support for the people who lost their families and friends while social media campaigns and statements from foreign leaders were being published everywhere.
-The reaction to the attack shows that people are aware of how awful the attack was, and find it hard to understand how a person could do this so easily.
-However, this act is also another reminder that anti-Semitism still exists, and it does not look like the hate some people have for Jewish people will disappear soon.
+The Pittsburg synagogue shooting was one of the worst attacks in 2018.
+11 innocent people were killed and 6 injured.
+Thousands of people stood up and showed their support for the those who lost their friends and families while social media campaigns and statements from foreign leaders were published everywhere.
+The reaction people gave after this attack happened shows that people are aware of the gravity these events hold.
+The Pittsburg attack acts as a reminder that anti-Semitism still exists and it does not look like it will disappear soon.

-As Anne Frank beautifully states in her diary, ‘What is done cannot be undone, but one can prevent it happening again’.
-That is why I will keep on writing, keep on talking, and I will make sure that every person who has ever been in my life or crossed paths with me will have knowledge about this condemnable act and see how powerful we are.
-I will do this for my grandma, my aunt, for all my family that lost their lives in concentration camps and for all the Jewish people who we lost during that time.
+As Anne Frank beautifully states in her diary, ‘What is done cannot be undone, but one can prevent it from happening again.’
+That is why I will keep on writing, keep on talking, and I will make sure that every person who has ever been in my life or crossed paths with me will have knowledge about these horrible acts and events and see how powerful we are.
+I will do this for my grandma, my aunt, for all my family that lost their lives in concentration camps and for all the Jewish people who we lost during the holocaust.
 ‘We Remember’ and we will keep on remembering until our last breath.